Large scoop of cream cheese frosting on a black rubber spatula with a metal handle over a black and white marble surface (with logo overlay)

 Jump to Recipe

-I know cream cheese frosting isn’t for everyone.
+I know cream cheese frosting isn’t for everyone, though it’s my favorite frosting.
 There are many options, such as buttercream frosting.
 You can view my recipe for buttercream frosting with the Sorting Hat Cupcakes.

 There are so many varieties of icing or frosting.
 But the definition of frosting is a bit vague, at least according to Wikipedia:

-Looking at the definition, this qualifies as a frosting.
+Looking at the definition, this qualifies as a frosting, not cream cheese icing.
 The powdered sugar is the sugar needed.
 Vanilla extract is the liquid.
 And butter and cream cheese are the flavorings.
-You can then use it on cookies, cookie cake, chocolate cake, carrot cake, and so many other delicious desserts.
+You can then use it as the perfect complement for cookies, cookie cake, sheet cake, chocolate cakecarrot cake, red velvet cake, and so many other delicious desserts.

 Recipes in England as early as 1583 have used cream cheese.
 I can’t find the first use of cream cheese as a frosting ingredient, though.
 Recipes in the US started around the mid-18th century.

-Cream cheese frosting is a bit thicker and creamier than buttercream frosting.
+Cream cheese frosting is a thicker frosting and creamier than buttercream frosting.
 I like that it goes on smoothly, but it isn’t perfect.
-I’ve noticed it’s not great if you want to use a piping tool to make decorative frosting bits on your desserts.
+I’ve noticed it’s not great if you want to use a piping tool to make decorative frosting bits on your desserts, but it works in a piping bag.
 If you want a perfectly smooth cake, you’ll probably have to work with fondant.
 Personally, I don’t like fondant and I’ve never worked with it before.

-The most important thing to do is to let the cream cheese and butter soften ahead of time.
+• The most important thing to do is to let the cream cheese and butter soften ahead of time.
+You should have room temperature butter and room temperature cream cheese.
 They mix better so you have fewer lumps in the end.

 Cream Cheese Frosting Step by Step